homelabos/homelabos/docs/setup/installation.md

 ??? note "I get a 404"
     If you're up and running, but getting a 404, load [http://YOURSERVERIP:8181/].
 This is the Traefik dashboard.

-    Each service under the `Frontends` column has a section `Route Rule - Host:`.
-The hostname after `Host:` is the hostname that Traefik is listening to for that particular service.
+    Each service under the `Http` page has a section.
+The hostname inside `Host()` in the rule column is the hostname that Traefik is listening to for that particular service.
 You need to be able to `ping` that hostname from your computer, and you should get back the IP address of your server.
 Once that is the case, accessing the hostname in a browser should load the respective service.

     Traefik serves based on domain names, not IP addresses.
 It has to know what service you want to return.
 You need to be able to hit {{ domain }} or servicename.{{ domain }} in order for Traefik to serve the correct service.